meaganng/shopify-assessment-2022/README.md

 ### c.
 What product was ordered the most by customers in Germany?

-The product that was ordered the most by customers in Germany is Boston Crab Meat.
+The product that was ordered the most by customers in Germany was Boston Crab Meat.

 ```{sql}